-James Dalton is the Director ad interim of the IUCN Global Water Programme.
-He is the Coordinator of Global Initiatives for the IUCN Water Programme.
-He has worked on water resource management issues for the last twenty years.
-Prior to joining IUCN, James worked at the Pacific Islands Applied Geoscience Commission (SOPAC) in Fiji where he was the Integrated Water Resource Management Adviser to Pacific Island governments.
-Prior to this he was a water management and development consultant for ITAD Water, based in the U.K. but working internationally.
-He spent years working for consecutive DFID Senior Water Advisers in London as a consultant adviser.
+James Dalton is the Director ad interim and Coordinator of Global Initiatives of the International Union for Conservation of Nature (IUCN) Global Water Programme.
+He has worked on water resources management issues for the last twenty years.
+Prior to joining the IUCN, Mr. Dalton worked at the Pacific Islands Applied Geoscience Commission in Fiji, where he was the Integrated Water Resources Management Adviser to Pacific Island governments.
+Prior to this, he was a water management and development consultant for ITAD Water, based in the United Kingdom but working internationally.
+Mr. Dalton spent years working for consecutive Department for International Development Senior Water Advisers in London as a consultant adviser.

 Mr. Dalton has worked in over 25 countries worldwide, with extended periods working in the Pacific Islands, Kazakhstan and Kyrgyzstan, the Middle East, East Africa, and Eastern Europe.